quixadhal/deadsouls/README.txt

 	Have fun!

-					- Cratylus @ Dead Souls
+-Cratylus @ Dead Souls
+This document last updated: 28 Jan 2008